-Renault ZOE range, battery & charging
+Renault ZOE (2013-2019) range, battery & charging

 |Range||Slow charge||Wallbox charge time||Rapid charge|

-The ZOE’s real-world range of 186 miles is impressive (although 150-160 miles is more achievable in our experience), but charging is less ideal, as you can’t use the 50kW rapid charger a Nissan Leaf or Volkswagen e-Golf owner can.
+The ZOE’s real-world range of 186 miles is impressive (although 150-160 miles is more achievable in our experience), but charging is less ideal because you can’t use 50kW rapid chargers like a Nissan Leaf or Volkswagen e-Golf owner can.

 Renault ZOE range

-Even the 'realistic' figure of 186 miles is a touch optimistic in our experience, but 160 miles should be achievable in good weather, while winter will see the range drop to around 124 miles according to Renault itself.
+Even the 'realistic' figure of 186 miles is a touch optimistic in our experience, but 160 miles should be achievable in good weather, while winter will see the range drop to around 124 miles, according to Renault itself.
 That’s still good by current standards and should cover the needs of most motorists very easily.